tabburn/planet-classroom-content-analysis/README.md

 * Which videos should have more promotion?
 * What is the relationship between CPM and RPM?
-* Are they any correlations between specific variables?
+* Are there any correlations between specific variables?
 * What is the difference between impressions and ad impressions?
 * What other factors should be accounted for that are not available in this analysis?